ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/linked-obs-column-doesnt-exist.md

 ## When it occurs

-The unit or attribute column is linked to an observation value column that doesn't appear to exist.
+A unit or attribute column is linked to an observation value column that doesn't appear to exist.

 ## How to fix